fkarg/fkarg.github.io/staged/local-jekyll.md

 This will install `nix` as well as `nix-shell` and other `nix`-related binaries.

 Yes, this is going to be the fastest way with the least amount of pain, even if you haven't heard about `nix` before.
-You can learn more about nix on [their website][nix-site], read about [how nix works][nix-guide] or one of the many blogposts about [what nix is][nix-blog].
+You can learn more about nix on [the website][nix-site], read about [how nix works][nix-guide] or one of the many blogposts about [what nix is][nix-blog].